Pyotr Draganov: Work, views and legacy

+Let us be allowed to notice that His Lordship (Draganov), as any reader clearly sees, bases the entire structure of his ethnographic essay almost exclusively on information drawn from 12-15 year old students, so that, since there were not many students in the gymnasium from the northwestern part of the Kosovo vilayet who could provide him with “samples of Bulgarian folk poetry”, His Grace concludes from this that there were no Bulgarians there, but only Albanians and Serbs… But is this how authoritative and serious ethnographers do it, or do they go from place to place, visually examine, carefully search and study what they want to be sure of, and then summarize it in print.

 Draganov argued that the Macedonian Slavs are a distinct Slavic ethnic group, have a distinct culture and the Macedonian dialects form a separate language.
-His theses were not unanimously accepted in Saint Petersburg and Bulgaria.
-His articles on the Macedonian issue sparked polemics in Russian academic circles, with Draganov being accused of having inadequate knowledge of the Macedonian vernacular.
+Per Bulgarian academic Grigor Grigorov, his theses were not unanimously accepted in Saint Petersburg and Bulgaria, and his articles on the Macedonian issue sparked polemics in Russian academic circles, with Draganov being accused of having inadequate knowledge of the Macedonian vernacular.
+According to academics Tchavdar Marinov and Alexis Heraclides, the Russian Empire was trying to find a balance between Bulgarian and Serbian influence in Ottoman Macedonia then, and thus it accepted the idea that the Macedonian Slavs were neither Serbs nor Bulgarians.

 After World War II, his daughter Angelina moved to Hunedoara, Romania, and his son Vladimir lived his life in Saint Petersburg.
 Since 1994, the Central Library of Gagauzia has been named after him.